 Preserver Partners, LLC is an SEC-registered alternative investment management firm which manages investment funds for public and corporate pension funds, institutions, foundations, and individual investors.
 The firm was founded in 2009 and is based in Memphis, TN.
 The firm manages an opportunistic income fund, Preserver, L.P., for accredited investors and a liquid alternative mutual fund, the Preserver Alternative Opportunities Fund, for individual and institutional investors.

-The Preserver Alternative Opportunities Fund, trades under ticker PAOIX, seeks attractive risk-adjusted returns by investing across asset classes and strategies with the transparency and daily liquidity of a mutual fund.
+The Preserver Alternative Opportunities Fund, which trades under ticker PAOIX, seeks attractive risk-adjusted returns by investing across asset classes and strategies with the transparency and daily liquidity of a mutual fund.
 The Fund’s investment objective is current income and capital appreciation with low volatility compared to equity and fixed income markets.
 The principal investment strategies are event-driven, long only global equities, fixed income, structured credit and tactical trading.
 The Fund employs a differentiated investment approach targeting long-biased and low volatility portfolios with a focus on income generation.

 The value of the fund’s shares, when redeemed, may be worth more or less than their original cost.All investments involve risks, including loss of principal.There is no guarantee that any investment strategy will be successful or achieve any particular results.